zduymz/Javascript/Object Prototype.md

 Its power comes in because it will use Bird's *prototype property* as the *prototype link* for the new object.

 ### Problem with using "constructor invocation pattern"
-Using *new* i one of four ways in which to invoke a function, the most popular way being call the function.
+Using *new* is one of four ways in which to invoke a function, the most popular way being call the function.
 ```javascript
 var Vehicle = function(type) {
     this.type = type;